Just Waiting For Our Friend…

 Is History Something to Sing About?

 This past week was the premier of the live re-creation of “Hairspray” on TV.
 The movie revolves around a mother, daughter pair that go through their typical ups and downs during the ‘60s.
 In addition, it revolves around a TV show that stars students, primarily white except for one day a month which is titled Negro day.
-The movie tackles the ‘60s and the difficulties between whites and blacks and the acceptance of those of color as being apart of …
+The movie tackles the ‘60s and the difficulties between whites and blacks and the acceptance of those of …

 Read more